Cavaliers Set for ACC Home Opener Monday

 Broadcast Information

-- Monday’s game be streamed on ACC Network Extra (ACCNX) which is available at WatchESPN.com and the ESPN App.
+- Thursday’s game be streamed on ACC Network Extra (ACCNX) which is available at WatchESPN.com and the ESPN App.

 - The game will also be broadcast on WINA (98.9-FM/1070-AM), VirginiaSports.com and the Virginia Spots mobile app